URSO Advisory Committee

 The Symphony Orchestra Advisory Committee is comprised of several elected orchestra members (usually three to four students and three community members) and the concertmaster as an ex officio member.
 Re-elections are held each year.
 Committee members assist and advise the music director in the ongoing operation of the ensemble in areas such as concerts and run-outs, touring, advertising and publicity, repertoire selection, conflict resolution, and attendance.

-Dr. Rachel L. Waddell, Musical Director and Conductor
+Mark Powell, DMA, Musical Director and Conductor

 Mark E. M. L. Powell, DMA is Senior Lecturer in Music and Director of Orchestral Activities in the Arthur Satz Department of Music at the University of Rochester where he conducts the symphony and chamber orchestras and teaches conducting and ensemble literature.
 A Ford Foundation American Conductors Prize winner, he was the founding music director of ARCO, the American Radio Chamber Orchestra and is currently music director of the New York New Music Collective, a principal of Modern Musical Arts, and the lead conductor for the New Conductors Orchestra here in Manhattan.
 Powell made his European conducting debut at the Korsholm Music Festival in Finland, his Concertgebouw debut with the Netherlands Radio Symphony, and his Cleveland debut with the Cleveland Chamber Symphony.
 A veteran of both the Malko and Besançon Conducting competitions, we was subsequently invited to Tanglewood by Jorma Panula and was one of sixteen conductors worldwide invited by Peter Eötvös to the Kondrashin Masterclass in Holland.
 Powell’s most recent graduate students have gone on to successes at Peabody, the Cleveland Institute of Music, Berklee, Mannes, and Aspen.